-*Insider tip: If you’re in Ottawa from early May to early September, you can participate in a FREE yoga class on Parliament Hill’s front lawn.
+*Insider tip: If you’re in Ottawa from early May through August, you can participate in a FREE yoga class on Parliament Hill’s front lawn.
 Each Wednesday from noon to 1 o’clock, up to 1,000 people participate in this multi-level class presented by Lululemon Athletica.
 Bring your yoga mat and get ready to have some fun with fellow visitors and Ottawa locals alike!

 Lunch: A short walk from Parliament Hill, you’ll find the National Arts Centre, which is also home to Le Café.
 Located at the Rideau Canal’s edge, enjoy a meal on the restaurant’s lovely covered patio as you watch boats float by gently on the canal’s calm waters.

 Afternoon: Cross the bridge and visit RentABike.
 Here, you can rent bikes by the hour, the day or even by the week.
 And each bike comes with everything you need; a helmet and a bike lock.
 Rent a bike and head down towards the Ottawa Locks to cycle along the scenic Ottawa River Pathway over to the Canadian War Museum.

 Another national museum, this is where stories about Canada’s proud military history are told.
 Opened in 2005, the Canadian War Museum offers amazing artifacts that recount Canada’s involvement in conflicts from the beginning of time to now.
 See large-scale artifacts such as tanks, artillery and more.
 The museum even has a large piece of the historic Berlin Wall!